Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Introduction

 \section{Introduction}

+Anthropogenic global warming has long been recognized \citep{Schneider1989}.
+More recent concerns center on associated increases in the frequency and intensity of unusually hot weather at local scales. \citep[chap.~13]{Tziperman2022}.
+These changes produce inordinate impacts on ecosystems \citep{Stillman2019,Breshears2021} and public health \citep{Ballester2023,Cvijanovic2023}.

-There has long been an interest in anthropogenic global warming \parencite{Schneider1989} and more recently, its associated increase in the frequency and intensity of heat waves \parencite[chap.~13]{Tziperman2022}.
-One implication is that accurate forecasts of rare, high temperatures can have significant benefits for subject-matter understanding and policy preparedness.
-There are data analysis and simulation methods that can help, but they can be demanding to implement and can struggle at the smaller spatial scales when such forecasts are needed.
-Valid estimates of uncertainty also can be lacking.
+Accurate forecasts of rare, high temperatures offer significant benefits for subject-matter understanding.
+Policy preparedness can benefit as well \citep{Xu2014,Pascal2021}.
+There are impressive data analyses and simulations that help, but implementation costs are high and performance often degrades at the smaller spatial scales where such forecasts are most needed.
+Valid uncertainty estimates are commonly lacking.
+All three deficiencies can undermine scientific understanding and public policy.
+In this paper, computational burdens, appropriate spatial scales and valid uncertainty estimates are constructively addressed.

-In this paper, temperature forecasting is undertaken with quantile machine learning and conformal prediction regions easily applied to weather station data.
-Q(.90) diurnal and nocturnal temperatures are forecasted with promising accuracy and valid estimates of forecasting uncertainty.
-The approach perhaps can be seen as a complement to the ``industrial strength'' methods that seem to dominate the literature.
+Forecasting extreme heat is undertaken by applying quantile machine learning along with adaptive conformal prediction regions to weather station data \citep{Romano2019}. $Q(.90)$ diurnal and nocturnal temperatures are forecast because such temperatures are by construction extreme and rare.
+The statistical approach can be seen as a complement to the ``industrial strength'' methods that seem to dominate the literature.
+Implications directly follow for early heat warning systems at instructive local scales.

-Section 2 briefly provides some background.
+Section 2 briefly provides some statistical background on past heat forecasting studies to motivate the later data analysis and forecasts.
 Section 3 describes the data and forecasting methods.
-Section 4 presents the Q(.90) temperature forecasts with conformal prediction regions.
-Section 5 is a discussion of the results and their possible implications for future work.
+Section 4 presents some descriptive information, summaries of the training data results, and $Q(.90)$ temperature forecasts from holdout data informed by adaptive conformal prediction regions.
+Section 5 is a discussion of the results, their implications for policy and practice, and for proposed future work.
 Conclusions are drawn in Section 6.